binshams339971/binshams339971/README.md

 - 👋 Hi, I’m @binshams339971
 - 👀 I’m interested in java script
 - 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on react
-- 📫 How to reach me in linkedin @binshams339971
+- 📫 Reach me out @binshams339971 in linkedin

 <!---
 binshams339971/binshams339971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.